 A person suffering from a hangover experiences more than just headaches.
-He may also experience nausea, diarrhea and dehydration along with the headache.
+He may also experience nausea, heart problems, diarrhea and dehydration along with the headache.
 In this case, taking headache medication, like Tylenol, isn’t such a good idea because it only deals with one symptom, leaving the rest to bother you for the rest of the day.
 The residual alcohol left in your bloodstream also makes it dangerous to be experimenting with various pain medications as the medicines may cause liver problems or stomach bleeding.

 Since this type of headache is so common, most people who have experienced it have created their own concoctions or home remedies to cure the pain they feel.
 A simple internet search will yield millions of websites that claim that their products or home remedies are the best cure for a hangover.
 The most popular one is called “hair of the dog” which is just a clever name for consuming more alcohol to give you another “buzz” to combat the headaches.
 While it works for some, this practice does not quite solve your problem.
 The truth is, you’ll only regret it even more when the buzz has died down.